SEO Website Redesign Checklist

 3. Test Your Redirects

-After implementing your redirects, test them to make sure they are working correctly.
+After implementing your redirects, test them to make sure they're working correctly.
 Use a website redirect checker or manually visit the old URLs to ensure they redirect to the correct new URLs.

 4. Monitor Your Redirects